wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 uninhabitated island (e.g. Miller 1995, 2002, Jeffery et al. 2007, Ricca
 et al. 2012).
-Caribou may swim between islands in the ocean for similar reasons they swim in freshwater (Leblond et al. 2016), mainly concerning predator avoidance or to access new habitats.
+Caribou may swim between islands in the ocean for similar reasons they swim in freshwater (Leblond et al. 2016), mainly concerning predator avoidance or to access new habitats and foraging opportunities.
 We propose that one such explanation, the forage limitation hypothesis, is the most likely explanation for oceanic swimming for caribou that live on islands in the Fogo Island archipelago.

 Caribou were introduced to Fogo Island (n = 26 animals between 1964–67) and Change Island (n = 5 animals in 1964) from Newfoundland as part of a